Joaquín Balaguer: Vice presidency and first presidency (1957–1962)

 The Union Civica Nacional (UCN) called a national strike and demanded the formation of a provisional government under their leader, Viriato Fiallo, with elections to be delayed until 1964.
 The military were vehemently against the UCN taking power and Echaverría proposed a continuation of the Balaguer regime until the elections.
 The American consul mediated between the two sides and in January 1962 final agreement led to the creation of a seven-member Council of State, led by Balaguer but including members of the UCN, to replace both the Dominican Congress and the President and his cabinet until the election.
 The OAS finally lifted sanctions against the country upon the formation of the council.
 However, popular unrest against Balaguer continued and many saw Echaverría as positioning himself to seize power.
 Military forces opened fire on demonstrators on 14 January which led to rioting the following day.
 On 16 January, Balaguer resigned and Echaverría staged a military coup d'état and arrested the other members of the council.
 With the US supporting the UCN and a new national strike beginning immediately, Echaverría was arrested by other officers two days later.
 The Council of State was restored under the leadership of Rafael Bonnelly and Balaguer went into exile in New York and Puerto Rico.
+The US State Department continued to be in contact with Balanguer, with I. Irving Davidson functioning as a liaison.

 Juan Bosch was elected president in 1962 in the country's first free election.
 He only held office for seven months, from February 1963 to September 1963, when he was overthrown in a military coup.
 The country then began a tumultuous period which by 24 April 1965 saw the start of the Dominican Civil War.
 Military officers had revolted against the provisional Junta to restore Bosch, whereupon U.S. President Lyndon Johnson, under the pretext of eliminating Communist influence in the Caribbean, sent 42,000 U.S. troops to defeat the revolt in Operation Power Pack, on 28 April.
 The provisional government, headed by Héctor García-Godoy, announced general elections for 1966.
 Balaguer seized his chance once he had the backing of the United States government, and returned to the Dominican Republic with the purpose of destroying the popular groups that had participated in the rebellions of 1965.
 He formed the Reformist Party and entered the presidential race against Bosch, campaigning as a moderate conservative advocating gradual and orderly reforms.
 He quickly gained the support of the establishment and easily defeated Bosch, who ran a somewhat muted campaign out of fear of military retribution.